 Mirinda Logo

-Mirinda is revolutionizing the world with their innovative rebranding and global slogan, saluting and welcoming the upcoming wave of creative trailblazers.
+Mirinda is revolutionizing the world with its innovative rebranding and global slogan, saluting and welcoming the upcoming wave of creative trailblazers.
 These audacious individuals dare to present their distinct thoughts and manifest their authentic selves, offline and online.

 Font and Colors